conestack/webresource/docs/source/overview.rst

 Deliver resources
 -----------------

-``webresource`` not provides any mechanism to publish the declared resources.
+Webresource not provides any mechanism to publish the declared resources.
 It's up to the user to make the resources in the defined directories available to the browser at the defined paths.